moritzgvt/mySlider/README.md

 # mySlider.js
-a quick and easy to use slider-plugin for jQuery check the mySliderES branch for this slider with an external stylesheet
+a quick and easy to use slider-plugin for jQuery<br>
+check the mySliderES branch for this slider with an external stylesheet

 ## getting started

 ### what you need:
-• jQuery (i tested with 3.3.1)
+* jQuery (i tested with 3.3.1)
-• a own css-file (in which you need to define your div that will hold the above html-code)
+* a own css-file (in which you need to define your div that will hold the above html-code)

 ### caution:
-in some cases this plugin will add <a href="https://fontawesome.com/" target="_blank">FontAwesome Free</a> to your project
+in some cases this plugin will add [FontAwesome Free](https://fontawesome.com/) to your project

 ### how to use:
 add the mySlider.min.js file to your website-project<br>